swsnu/swppfall2022/hw2/README.md

-# Homework 2 - JavaScript Basics
+# Homework 2 - TypeScript Basics

 **Out: 9/7 (Wed)**
 **Due: 9/19 (Mon) 18:00 (This is a hard deadline)**